-In a recent study by the inventor, Prof. Richard Kao, ALS-4 demonstrates potent activity against Staphylococcus aureus pigment formation in vitro, as indicated in Figure 1, with an $IC{50}$ ( $IC{50}$ is defined as the concentration of a drug which inhibits half of the maximal response of a biochemical process.
-In this case, inhibition of the formation of the golden pigment is the response) equal to 20 nM.
+In a study by the inventor, Prof. Richard Kao, ALS-4 demonstrates potent activity against Staphylococcus aureus pigment formation in vitro, as indicated in Figure 1, with an $IC{50}$ (IC ${50}$ is defined as the concentration of a drug which inhibits half of the maximal response of a biochemical process.
+In this case, inhibition of the golden pigment is the response) equal to 20 nM.